A Class of Models for Large Zero-inflated Spatial Data: Simulation Study

 We also consider mixing in MCMC algorithms by examining the effective sample size per second (ES/sec), or the rate at which independent samples are generated by the MCMC algorithm.
 Larger values of ES/sec are indicative of faster mixing Markov chains.
-Note that PICAR-Z approach generates a faster mixing MCMC algorithm than the reparameterization method (Rep-SGLMM) \citep{christensen2002bayesian}, an method specifically designed to improve mixing for SGLMMs.
+Note that PICAR-Z approach generates a faster mixing MCMC algorithm than the `reparameterized' approach \citep{christensen2002bayesian}, a method specifically designed to improve mixing for SGLMMs.
 For model parameters $\beta_{1o}$, $\beta_{2o}$, $\beta_{1p}$, and $\beta_{1p}$, PICAR-Z yields an ES/sec of $218.89$, $214.15$, $44.00$, and $43.83$, respectively.
-The gold standard returns an ES/sec $0.66$, $0.63$, $0.26$, and $0.25$, respectively.
-For the spatial random effects $\mathbf{W}_{o}(s)$ and $\mathbf{W}_{p}(s)$, the median ES/sec is $53.09$ and $28.70$ for the PICAR-Z approach and $0.71$ and $0.40$ for the gold standard, an improvement by a factor of roughly $74.3$ and $72.5$.
-Across all four model classes, the PICAR-Z approach has shorter walltimes to run $150,000$ iterations of the Metropolis-Hastings algorithm than fixed-rank kriging (bisquare) and the `gold' standard (Table \ref{Tab:SimulationStudy}).
-Against the `gold' standard, PICAR-Z exhibits a speed-up factor of roughly $152.4$, $121.2$, $203.9$, and $177.4$ for the count hurdle, semi-continuous hurdle, count mixture, and semi-continuous mixture models, respectively.
+The `reparameterized' approach returns an ES/sec $0.66$, $0.63$, $0.26$, and $0.25$, respectively.
+For the spatial random effects $\mathbf{W}_{o}(s)$ and $\mathbf{W}_{p}(s)$, the median ES/sec is $53.09$ and $28.70$ for the PICAR-Z approach and $0.71$ and $0.40$ for the `reparameterized' approach, an improvement by a factor of roughly $74.3$ and $72.5$.
+Across all four model classes, the PICAR-Z approach has shorter walltimes to run $150,000$ iterations of the Metropolis-Hastings algorithm than low-rank (bisquare) and the `reparameterized' approach (Table \ref{Tab:SimulationStudy}).
+Against the `reparameterized' approach, PICAR-Z exhibits a speed-up factor of roughly $152.4$, $121.2$, $203.9$, and $177.4$ for the count hurdle, semi-continuous hurdle, count mixture, and semi-continuous mixture models, respectively.
+We also conducted a sensitivity analysis regarding the proportion of zeros within the sample and various model performance metrics.
+Results (see supplement) indicate that datasets with a low proportion of zeros have lower AUC (poor classification) than datasets with larger proportion of zeros.
+Low proportions of zeros are linked with shorter model-fitting walltimes.
+Boxplots of the relevant metrics - Total RMSPE, Non-Zero RMPSE, AUC for the zero-valued observations, and walltimes - are also provided in the supplement.